Jean-glitch22/MyFlashCardApp/README.md

 The purpose of this application is to:
 - Support students in self-assessment through quiz-based learning.
-- Reinforce knowledge retention using flashcard methodology.
+- Reinforce knowledge retention using flashcards.
 - Provide immediate feedback and scoring based on responses.
 - Demonstrate mobile development skills in Kotlin and best practices in using GitHub and GitHub Actions.